High performance & sustainability, Lean Construction, Safety

 Consider our healthcare clients who are on the front line: hospitals are among our most sensitive jobsites and as such, require extra measures to maintain proper indoor air quality.
 We follow Infection Control Risk Assessments (ICRA) and Interim Life Safety Measures, which can include the use of HEPA filters and coveralls.
 For cleanrooms, anti-rooms are used to sanitize materials before they are installed, and workers are trained, badged and suited up before they are allowed inside the space – throughout construction and not just in the final days.

 These owners understand a messy and unorganized jobsite can indicate the potential for issues through increased safety exposures, quality control gaps, inefficient workflows and poor air quality.
 Any dirt and debris onsite can end up in walls, under flooring and in the systems that operate the building – and into the air that is breathed by the end user.
 The more dust and debris that remains onsite, the more likely it will be trapped in the building upon completion.

 A messy jobsite is also more likely to put the tradesperson in the position of making a choice about being productive, being safe or taking quality shortcuts.
 To help prevent these types of decisions, our Nothing Hits the Floor program is designed to keep the jobsite organized and well-managed by addressing safety, quality, productivity and performance at the same time.
-Through an eight-step process, the goal is for all field personnel to keep work areas clean and for all materials to be mobile and installed as close to their delivery dates as possible.
+Through a seven-step process, the goal is for all field personnel to keep work areas clean and for all materials to be mobile and installed as close to their delivery dates as possible.
 More importantly, by enforcing a clean, lean site, our clients receive a cleaner, healthier space at turnover.